 We rely on patent protection as well as trademark, copyright, trade secret and other intellectual property rights protection and contractual restrictions to protect our proprietary technologies, all of which provide limited protection and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
-As of July 30, 2022, we (directly or through our wholly owned subsidiaries Lineagen, Inc and BioDiscovery, LLC) were the assignee of 29 granted U.S. patents or allowed U.S. patent applications and 22 pending U.S. patent applications.
+As of October 26, 2022, we (directly or through our wholly owned subsidiaries Lineagen, Inc and BioDiscovery, LLC) were the assignee of 29 granted U.S. patents or allowed U.S. patent applications and 25 pending U.S. patent applications.
 We also were the assignee of approximately 97 pending patent applications and granted patents in particular jurisdictions outside the United States.
 If we fail to protect and/or maintain our intellectual property, third parties may be able to compete more effectively against us, we may lose our technological or competitive advantage, and/or we may incur substantial litigation costs in our attempts to recover or restrict use of our intellectual property.

 We cannot assure investors that any of our currently pending or future patent applications will result in granted patents, and we cannot predict how long it will take for such patents to issue, if at all.
 It is possible that, for any of our patents that have issued or that may issue in the future, our competitors may design their products, technologies or services around our patented technologies.
 Further, we cannot assure investors that other parties will not challenge any patents granted to us, or that courts or regulatory agencies will hold our patents to be valid, enforceable, and/or infringed.
-We cannot guarantee investors that we will be successful in defending challenges made against our patents and patent applications.
-Any successful third-party challenge or challenges to our patents could result in the unenforceability or invalidity of such patents, or such patents being interpreted narrowly and/or in a manner adverse to our interests.
+We cannot guarantee investors that we will be successful in defending challenges made against our patents, or such patents being interpreted narrowly and/or in a manner adverse to our interests.
 Our ability to establish or maintain a technological or competitive advantage over our competitors and/or market entrants may be diminished because of these uncertainties.
 For these and other reasons, our intellectual property may not provide us with any competitive advantage.
 For example: